PiotrIT2015/white-weed-playcraft/README.md

 The project is being developed specifically for Microsoft Windows, leveraging the platform's capabilities to deliver an engaging and accessible experience.

+Task:
+1. Complete classes Duolingo and Brainia by using my dedicated mobile app for people with listen disability[WW-P-sounds-help].

 ## Usage

 1. `winget install Python.Python.3.10`(via cmd)